authomatic/authomatic/doc/source/index.rst

 .. note::

-   The deserialization is dependent on the :doc:`reference/config` used when they have been serialized.
+   The deserialization of the credentials is dependent on the :doc:`reference/config` used when the credentials have been serialized.
    You can deserialize them in a different application as long as you wrapp it in the :func:`authomatic.middleware` with the same :doc:`reference/config`.